 Banderas and Griffith were married for 18 years; they divorced in 2014, and remain on good terms.

-The actor’s current partner (since 2014) is financial consultant Nicole Kimpel, and the actor has resided in Surrey in the UK since 2016.
+The actor’s current partner (since 2014) is financial consultant Nicole Kimpel from the Netherlands, and the actor has resided in Surrey in the UK since 2016.

 The death of Antonio Banderas’s father in 2008 was a harsh blow for the actor.
 Close family friends reported that Antonio moved his father into his luxurious Marbella home to be cared for during the last weeks of his life, with the actor being very hands-on in looking after him.
 He reportedly postponed numerous projects in order to spend those last precious moments with his family.
 His mother passed away in 2017.